 The South Lakes Group of the Rough Stuff Fellowship organise rides that are open to cyclists of all abilities, all ages and on all types of cycle (perhaps with the exception of lightweight racers, as they do go off road).
 They are easy paced, non-competitive social rides usually calling at one cafe in the morning, although participants are asked to bring a pack lunch.
 If you are a non-member you are welcome to join the group for two or three rides, check them out, and then hopefully become a member (£12.00 per year).
 Just turn up on the day or for further information call Simeon on 01524 811843 after 6:00pm.
 Forthcoming group rides are listed here.

 Specially-converted buses, that are able to carry up to 12 bikes and riders, travel along the A591 from Windermere Railway Station to the Whinlatter Forest Visitor Centre.
 The route 800 buses stop at Kelsick Road in Ambleside, Brockhole, Windermere train station, Bowness-on-Windermere Pier, Fell Foot Park, Newby Bridge, Lakeland Motor Museum and Lakeside & Havethwaite Railway.
 Download Bike Bus Timetable.
-New leaflets 'Rides from the Bike Bus' and 'Days out from the Bike Bus' are being made available in 2013.
+New leaflets 'Rides from the Bike Bus' (see links on left hand side of page) and 'Days out from the Bike Bus' are now available.
+Here's a BBC Video news report.

 Cycling in the Lake District & Cumbria - Your Guide 2 The Lake District